MarcosMasip/framework-clean-self-contained/README.md

 - Integrate with other Java framework
 - Much more.

-## Installation
+## Installation (Traditional Method)

+If you prefer manual integration instead of the included scaffolder:

-- Create a new SpringBoot project using https://start.spring.io
+1. Create a new SpringBoot project (locally or via start.spring.io).
-- Select Web, JPA and programing language for your spring app
-- Optional select another framework or jdbc driver your need
-- Download and import it in your IDE
-- Add DynamiaTools dependencies
+2. Add the DynamiaTools dependencies below.
-- Enable DynamiaTools in you application
+3. Annotate your main class with `@EnableDynamiaTools`.

 ```java
 import org.springframework.boot.SpringApplication;